rubenfb23/STRAP-LLM/llm-instrumentation/docs/API.md

 **Returns:**

-- `dict`: A dictionary containing analysis results, such as causal graphs and sparse autoencoder features.
+- `dict`: A dictionary with metadata and analysis placeholders.
+Causal graphs and SAE features are planned.